Odd Taxi

-The series, produced by OLM and P.I.C.S, was broadcast on TV Tokyo and AT-X from April to June 2021, and was licensed by Crunchyroll in North America and Mighty Media in Southeast Asia.
-Prior to its release, a manga from Shogakukan (via Big Comics) began publication in January 2021, and was serialized in its Superior Dalpana magazine till July 2022.
-An anime film, Odd Taxi: In the Woods, was released in Japan in April 2022.
+Prior to its release, a manga series from Shogakukan (via Big Comics) began publication in January 2021, and was serialized in its Superior Dalpana magazine until July 2022.
+An anime film, titled Odd Taxi: In the Woods, was released in Japan in April 2022.

 Plot

-Set in a world of anthropomorphic animals, Odd Taxi tells the story of Odokawa, a 41-year old walrus taxi driver whose parents abandoned him in elementary school, leaving him generally asocial.
+Set in a world of anthropomorphic animals, Odd Taxi tells the story of Hiroshi Odokawa, a 41-year-old walrus taxi driver whose parents abandoned him in elementary school, leaving him generally asocial.
 However, he usually has conversations with other animal inhabitants who ride in his taxi on their respective journeys around Tokyo, where the series is set.
 Odokawa's conversations with these people unravel into a series of mysteries and acts of violence, including that of a missing high school girl.
-Because of the case of the missing girl, the police have been tracking leads back to him, and now he is being followed by both the yakuza and the police.
+Because of the case of the missing girl, the police have been tracking leads back to him, and now he is being followed by both the police and the yakuza.